-The seagrass beds along our coastline are under threat from pollution and physical disturbance, including wastewater, stormwater, shipping and recreational boating.
+The seagrass beds along our coastline are under threat from pollution and physical disturbance, including wastewater, stormwater, shipping and boating.

 The responsibility for the management of our beaches is shared between Council and the State Government.